 The Beyond Realms

-The Primordium are an eldritch species that primer brains, and even most planar brains, simply cannot handle.
+The Primordi are an eldritch species that primer brains, and even most planar brains, simply cannot handle.
 But, they came to this realm not long after the proto-Seelie and Unseelie beckoned them.
 There is said to be its own dimension, also akin to the rumored far realm, of raw energy beings.
 Raving madmen tell of a Court of Pure Life and a Court of Pure Death.
 They are but stars, eclipses, beings that are the start and end.
-Names such as Penumbra and Antumbra surface from these unstable chatters.
+Names such as Penumbra and Antumbra surface from these unstable chatters, but these might be mistaken interpretations.
 This is a subject to address when I am even more prepared.
 As it is, many precautions must be taken to even interact with the primordial fey species themselves.
 Entities born within and from unspeakable dimensions, existing for countless aeons.